DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters.md

     > [!TIP]
     > Data can be filtered:
     > * On the report level.
-All data is loaded from the data source before a filter is applied
+All data is loaded from the data source before a filter is applied.
-    > * On the data sosurce level.
+    > * On the data source level.
 Only the filtered data is loaded.
 See [Filter Data at the Data Source Level](filter-data/filter-data-at-the-data-source-level.md) for more information.

 * **In [Expressions](../use-expressions.md)**